Panasonic ZS100 vs ZS80

 Feature comparison: Panasonic ZS100 vs ZS80

 Apart from body and sensor, cameras can and do differ across a range of features.
-The ZS100 and the ZS80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of 1166k dots.
+The two cameras under review are similar with respect to both having an electronic viewfinder.
+However, the one in the ZS80 offers a substantially higher resolution than the one in the ZS100 (2330k vs 1166k dots).
 The following table reports on some other key feature differences and similarities of the Panasonic ZS100, the Panasonic ZS80, and comparable cameras.

 |Panasonic ZS100»||1166||n||3.0||1040||fixed||Y||1/2000s||10.0||Y||Y||Panasonic ZS100|